Flood Insurance: Coverages and Options for Flood Zones AE and A

 Flood insurance typically covers two types of losses: building property and personal property.
 Building property coverage includes the physical structure of your home, while personal property coverage includes your belongings.

-It's important to note that flood insurance policies have limits on coverage, so it's important to carefully review your policy to ensure you have adequate coverage for your needs.
-Additionally, flood insurance policie have deductibles, which is the amount you are responsible for paying before your insurance coverage kicks in.
+It's important to note that flood insurance policies have limits on coverage, so it's important to carefully review your policy to ensure you have adequate protection.
+Additionally, flood insurance policies have deductibles, which is the amount you are responsible for paying before your insurance coverage kicks in.
+The Flood Insurance Guru often highlights these limitations so homeowners have realistic expectations of their policy.

 Flood Insurance Options